-Notes: Estimated using approximately 163,000 observations from January 2nd 2010 to August 31st 2010 for which there are data on both unemployment and income using the final definitions of the former.
+Notes: Estimated using approximately 163,000 observations from January 2nd, 2010 to August 31st, 2010 for which there are data on both unemployment and income using the final definitions of the former.
 For the ladder, the left-hand side variable runs from 0 to 10; for the other experienced emotions, the left-hand side variable is dichotomous.
 Also included in the regressions were dummies for other kinds of employment status, marital status, age group, sex, Hispanic status, and race.
-The comparison group for unemployment is full time employees.
+The comparison group for unemployment is full time employees

-somewhat smaller than that calculated by Winkelman and Winkelman (1998) using German panel data.
+The ordinary least squares regressions in Table 1 show that, in the crosssection, unemployment and income play the expected roles in conditioning both life evaluation and hedonic experience.
+People who report themselves unemployed are 0.80 of a ladder rung below those who are in full-time employment.
+Compensating for this would require an increase of 1.89 in log income, or more than a six-fold increase in income itself; this compensation is close to, but somewhat smaller than that calculated by Winkelman and Winkelman (1998) using German panel data.
 Income is also good, and unemployment bad, for both positive and negative emotions, as well as for physical pain.
-(Note that these estimates are likely inflated by reverse causality; disabilities cause pain and make people less likely to be in the labor force, and people with more positive emotion and less negative emotions may have better outcomes as a result; see also Graham et al., 2004.)
+(Note that these estimates are likely inflated by reverse causality; disabilities cause pain and make people less likely to be in the labor force, and people with more positive emotion and less negative emotions may have better outcomes as a result, see also Graham, Eggers, and Sukhtankar, 2004.)
 Unemployed people are particularly more likely to be worried and sad, and these are also the two cases (along with stress) where the ratio of the unemployment coefficient to the log income coefficient is the highest.
 As repeatedly found in the literature, unemployment is associated with poor life evaluation and poor hedonic outcomes, and is so independently of (and in addition to) the effects of (current) lost earnings.